C-Accel-CRIPT/cript_tutorials/README.md

     * [Advanced searching](https://github.com/C-Accel-CRIPT/cript_tutorials/blob/master/jupyterlab_tutorials/Advanced_searching.ipynb)
 4) Add your own data

-(If you just like to explore the completed tutorials check out this [folder](https://github.com/C-Accel-CRIPT/cript_tutorials/tree/master/jupyterlab_tutorials/completed).)
+(Notes: JupyterNotebooks/JupyterLab only partially render on GitHub, and will look different when opened in JupyterLab) (If you just like to explore the completed tutorials check out this [folder](https://github.com/C-Accel-CRIPT/cript_tutorials/tree/master/jupyterlab_tutorials/completed).)

 <u>**Downloading Files from GitHub**</u>